tothlevente/tothlevente/README.md

 Hi there! 👋

-I will create open source and ad free apps for everyone. 🌏
+I will create open source and ad free applications for everyone. 🌏

 For more information please visit my repositories. 👀